Skip To The Main Content

 "Should I use a template for our new site?"
 While website templates are easy to work with, they can make your business look like a thousand others.
 In this WOOF! we make the case for custom web design...how "what you see" (branding, content) makes a custom site better than a template.

 How to Manage Your Passwords (and Why You Need To)

 When did you last change your work password?
 If you aren't sure when, you need to read this WOOF.
 Using multiple passwords, and changing them frequently, is one of the most important - and least used - cybersecurity practices.

 U.S. Networks are Vulnerable to Offshore Cyberattacks.
 So is our Power Grid.

 Hundreds of cyberattacks are taking place right now.
 Most target datacenters, particularly in the U.S., after private data.
 But datacenters aren't the only target of attackers--power grids are also at risk.
 And the U.S. electrical grid is vulnerable.

 16 Ways to Reduce Your Desktop Support Costs

-IT Support is necessary, for computers and for network operations.
-But that doesn't meanyou have to pay high support costs.
-In fact, there's a lot of ways to reduce your support costs with simple practices.
-Here are 16 examples, direct from our own Support Team.
+IT Support is necessary for businesses.
+But that doesn't mean you have to pay high support costs.
+In fact, some simple practices will help you reduce IT support costs.
+Here are 16 examples, direct from PlanetMagpie's own Support Team.

 July 28, 2014